bguta/neural_network/README.md

 This is a simple model of a neural network.

-I started with a model that mostly consisted of classes of objects that represented neurons, connections as well as a Network.
-This model worked with small scale networks but failed with larger number of layers/neurons.
+I started with a model that mostly consisted of objects that represented neurons, connections as well as a Network.
+This model worked with small scale networks but failed with a larger number of layers/neurons.

 Model 2 uses a less objects and more matrix calculations with the aid of the numpy package.
-This model works better on both small and larger number of layers when compared to model 1.
+This model works better on both a small and larg number of layers when compared to model 1.
 However, it does still tend to run slow when there is a large number of neurons in a layer (~800).
 May need to consider using multi threading or a faster algorithm.

 ## Prereqs